Pastor John, this is a question we get almost every day via email: Can a born-again Christian lose his or her salvation?

 The answer to that question biblically is a resounding, clear, emphatic, joyful, glorious “No.” A born-again person cannot become dead, cannot be unborn again.
 I will give some biblical thinking here, trying to be as textual as possible, and not just theological.

 The life that is imparted in the new birth is precisely eternal life.
 “This is the testimony, that God gave us eternal life [has given us eternal life], and this life is in his Son” (1 John 5:11).
 So he didn’t give us temporary life.
 He gave us eternal life.
 We are already participating in the life of the age to come.

 Here is another crucial word: “Those whom he predestined.”
 This is from Romans 8:30: “Those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.”
-Now, glorification is the final state of permanent salvation, and this verse says that all the called — with nobody dropping out — are justified; and all the justified — with nobody dropping out — are glorified.
+Now, glorification is the final state of permanent salvation.
+This verse says that all the called — with nobody dropping out — are justified, and all the justified — with nobody dropping out — are glorified.

 “If you are called, you cannot lose your salvation.”

 Here are a few texts that show this connection.
 First Thessalonians 5:23–24 says, “May the God of peace himself sanctify you completely . . . at the coming of our Lord Jesus Christ.
 He who calls you is faithful; he will surely do it.”
 So the logic here is: If you have been called, God is faithful.
 You will be kept for the last day.

 Or here it is again in 1 Corinthians 1:8–9: Christ “will sustain you to the end, guiltless in the day of our Lord Jesus Christ.
 God is faithful, by whom you were called into the fellowship of his Son.”
 So now you can go back and see why (in Romans 8:30) all the called are justified, and all the justified are glorified — because God is faithful.
 There is nothing automatic.